zhao-fuqiang/PROTAC-shotgun/README.md

 There is a config.py in folder "FFT Docking/8QW7" containing some other parameters (residues near the pockets, values for diferent types of grid, thresholds that filter out undesired orientations).

-Run the following two notebook to align and cluster all the poses:
+Run the following two notebooks to align and cluster all the poses:
 alignment_after_docking.ipynb
 clustering_after_alignment.ipynb
 Move all clustered results to a new folder “ColabDock/8QW7/PROTAC_8QW7_results/FFT_pocket/” for ColabDock resampling.